usbi2c/python3-usbi2c/README.md

 A `pyserial` package is needed for Python 3 on Windows.
 The package could be installed by executing `pip install pyserial` on Windows command line.

+In examples string `/dev/ttyACM0` must be changed to reflect COM port where USB-I2C interface is attached to.
+Look at Device Manager.

 ### Debian, Ubuntu

 On Debian based operating system a `python3-serial` package is needed.